laryssa15s/laryssa-924-redes-2021/samba/readme.md

 ;   read only = yes

 # File creation mask is set to 0700 for security reasons.
-If you want t         o
+If you want to
 # create files with group=rw permissions, set next parameter to 0775.
 ;   create mask = 0700

 # Directory creation mask is set to 0700 for security reasons.
-If you w         ant to
+If you want to
 # create dirs. with group=rw permissions, set next parameter to 0775.
 ;   directory mask = 0700